 As palm oil consumption continues to grow globally, regions suitable for cultivation of oil palms remain very limited, requiring productivity and quality to increase through improvements in oil palm varieties and higher yield per unit area.
 Since 2011, the Fuji Oil Group has conducted joint research to improve palm productivity and quality with the Agency for Assessment and Application of Technology (Badan Pengkajian dan Penerapan Teknologi: BPPT), a government research organization in Indonesia, the world’s largest palm oil-producing country.
 This has contributed to the development of palm research in Indonesia, including major improvements in tissue culture techniques that led to the production of superior oil palm seedlings and improved varieties.
 These findings have been published in the Indonesian Journal of Biotechnology & Bioscience (JBBI).
 We intend to keep contributing to the development of the palm oil industry and to sustainable palm oil production by helping to solve global environmental problems such as the tropical rainforest decrease that results from palm plantations expansion.

 BPPT Biotechnology Center, where breeding research is carried out

 Researching tissue culture of palms

-The Fuji Oil Group participates in the Palm Oil Working Group since its inception in FY 2017.
+The Fuji Oil Group has participated in the Palm Oil Working Group since its inception in FY2017.
 The Working Group was set up in the Japan Sustainability Local Group of the Consumer Goods Forum (CGF), an international industry organization for consumer goods.